Where to see golden larches in Kananaskis this fall.

 3. Ptarmigan Cirque

-You can’t go wrong with Ptarmigan Cirque!
-This short and steep hike has larches in fall, wildflowers in summer, small waterfalls, and a dramatic cirque.
+Ptarmigan Cirque is a family favorite!
+This short and steep hike has larches, a small waterfall, and a sculpted cirque.
 Unlike nearby Pocaterra or Arethusa Cirques, Ptarmigan Cirque is an official trail with signage so you don’t need to worry about route-finding.
 4.5 km loop, 200 m elevation gain.

 Read more about it here: Ptarmigan Cirque – The Best Short Hike in Kananaskis.